variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 NEXT STEPS
 ----------

+[ ] make a shortcut to declare transitions for many from states at once
+    addTransition({ from = { "a", "b", "c", to = "d", condition = function () return true end}})

 ### Animations ###

-[ ] resolve the air-dash issues.
-(Draw a diagram for transitions from dashing)
+[x] resolve the air-dash issues.
+(Draw a diagram for transitions from dashing) [ ] In megaman X, whilc in the falling to standing transition, megaman can't jump.
+    Any jump presses made during this transition are...
+DELAYED UNTIL IT IS FINISHED
+    - he can jump normally if we skips that animation by landing into a run

 ### VHS ###